 - For Still Images: Press the shutter button halfway to focus on the subject, and then press it all the way down. - For Movies: Press the movie button. - Once you start the self-timer, the lamp will blink and the camera will play a self-timer sound. - Two seconds before the shot, the blinking and sound will speed up.
-(The lamp will remain lit in case the flash fires.) - To cancel shooting after you have triggered the self-timer, press the MENU button. - To restore the original setting, choose the original setting, choose the original setting.
+(The lamp will remain lit in case the flash fires.) - To cancel shooting after you have triggered the self-timer, press the MENU button. - To restore the original setting, choose in step 1.